browserengineering/book/book/accessibility.md

 scheme of blue and orange, but ensure maximum contrast with white foreground text so they are easy to read.
 It's important to choose colors that ensure maximum contrast (an ["AAA"][AAA] rating).
-[This tool][contrast-tool] is handy for checking the constrast of foreground and background colors.
+[This tool][contrast-tool] is handy for checking the contrast of foreground and background colors.

 [AAA]: https://accessibleweb.com/rating/aaa/